Environment | Reduce CO2 emissions

 Bridgestone’s approach to climate change mitigation and relationship with stakeholders

 In 2023, Bridgestone participated in the review of the Revised Act on the Rational Use of Energy, a law related to action against climate change, by submitting an opinion to promote the proper evaluation of electrification technology that contributes to the reduction of CO2 emissions with electricity from renewable energy sources.
-It also supports the Japanese government’s actions to mitigate climate change aligned with the Paris Agreement by enhancing its initiative towards carbon neutrality as well as complying to the laws related with climate change.
+It also supports the Japanese government’s actions to mitigate climate change aligned with the Paris Agreement by enhancing its initiatives towards carbon neutrality as well as complying with the laws related to climate change.

 Furthermore, Bridgestone has pledged its support for the Challenge Zero initiative launched by the Japan Business Federation in collaboration with the Japanese government, which aims to realize a decarbonized society for Japan as a long-term goal in line with the international framework of the Paris Agreement.